-Even when I was digesting all of these information and paying attention to every tip and insight I could get online, putting it in action was just not that easy.
+Even when I was digesting all of this information and paying attention to every tip and insight I could get online, putting it in action was just not that easy.
 My mind had an action plan sure, but my body just can’t catch up to the impossible expectations I have for myself.
-I tried to do sets and sets of work outs, familiarizing myself with all of the machines I could use in the gym.
-I have to take advantage of the resources I just invested into.
+I tried to do sets and sets of workouts, familiarizing myself with all of the machines I could use in the gym.
+I have to take advantage of the resources I just invested in.

 I looked like an idiot though attempting to do all of these work-out that were clearly just so new to me.
 I felt so weak and useless because I couldn’t lift at all and cannot complete a full rep of even just one set.
 I even remember puking water because I pushed myself too hard and had no food in my stomach at all.

 I was very book-based and even when I thought I was following all of the rules and doing all of the things right, there was always something wrong.
 There’s always just some random guy or coach who will correct me every time.
 I appreciate that really because I’m not really confident to ask them for myself.
 But it really does make you feel embarrassed to continue and work-out in front of them because you’ll get scared of being told off.